Article

 4. Bison

-Bison and calf at Montana’s National Bison Range.
+Bison and calf at Montana’s Benton Lake National Wildlife Refuge, formerly known as National Bison Range.
 Credit: Mike Borgreen (USFWS), flickr.

-Perhaps the most iconic mammal in the history of our young country—with a national campaign to back it up—bison have made an astonishing species-wide comeback over the last century, with the help of the National Bison Range.
-This is a happy success story of a law doing precisely what it was intended to do: President Theodore Roosevelt signed legislation authorizing the purchase of lands for bison conservation in 1908, with the hopes of preserving some trace of the herds that had once roamed the prairies by the tens of millions.
-The episode was thought to have been the first time Congress had ever put tax revenue toward purchasing land for wildlife conservation.
+Perhaps the most iconic mammal in the history of our young country—bison have made an astonishing species-wide comeback over the last century, with the help of the formerly named National Bison Range.
+President Theodore Roosevelt signed legislation authorizing the purchase of lands for bison conservation in 1908—the first time Congress had ever put tax revenue toward purchasing land for wildlife conservation.
+In 2020 the Bison Range land was restored to the Confederated Salish and Kootenai Tribes, to restore their stewardship of the land and honor their cultural and historical connection to it.

 5. Polar bear